bixb922/crank-organ/doc-software/README.md

 * Load setlist: load the stored setlist from flash, replacing the current setlist
 * Clear setlist: clear the current setlist.
 * Shuffle setlist: shuffle tunes in the current setlist randomly.
 * Shuffle all: Shuffle all tunes marked with "autoplay" randomly.
-Autoplay can be set/reset with the [Tunelib Editor](#edit-tunelib)
+Autoplay can be set/reset with the [Tunelib Editor](#edit-tunelib) for each tune.
 * Shuffle ⭐⭐⭐: Shuffle all tunes with a rating of three stars randomly.
 * History: Navigates to the History page.
 The purpose of this button is to be able to put a comment or rating on recently played tunes.